UWrc/uwrc.github.io/docs/hyak101/containers/build.md

 ```bash
 apptainer exec ubuntu_latest_git.sif git --version
 ```
-Next we'll demonstrate how to do the same thing, build a custom Ubuntu container with additional software installed, but this time from a definition file.
+Next we'll demonstrate how to do the same thing: build a custom Ubuntu container with additional software installed, but this time from a definition file.

 ## Building a Container with a Definition File
 In the previous example, you built a container interactively.
 Alternatively, you can build a container by creating your own set of "blueprints" for your container.
 These blueprints are called Apptainer definition files.
 Definition files should include information such as the base operating system your custom container should start with and instructions to install software.
 Definition files provide a record of what you did to build your container, adding crucial documentation of your process.